petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/about-the-page-audit-tool.md

 The Page Audit tool (![Page Audit tool](../../images/icon-page-audit-tool.png)) appears on the applications bar at the top of the page.

-1. Click the *Page Audit* tool icon to open a sidebar where the information is displayed on the right.
+1. Click the *Page Audit* tool icon to open a sidebar where the information appears on the right.

    Under the Performance tab appears a list of all components on the page.